Management of Dental Patients Taking Anticoagulants or Antiplatelet Drugs

 2. Semi-structured telephone interviews

 Dentists (GDPs) and dental hygienists (DHs) took part in interviews during the consultation period.
-Feedback gathered at consultation informed the interview questions which aim was to identify salient beliefs regarding the barriers and facilitators related to the implementation of the recommendations in the draft guidance.
+Feedback gathered at consultation informed the interview questions which aimed to identify salient beliefs regarding the barriers and facilitators related to the implementation of the recommendations in the draft guidance.

 3. Pre-guidance publication questionnaire